stanfordnlp/pyvene/README.md

 ### `The capital of Spain is.ipynb`
 (**Intervention Tutorial**) This is a tutorial for doing simple path patching as in **Path Patching**[^pp], **Causal Scrubbing**[^cs].
 Thanks to [Aryaman Arora](https://aryaman.io/).
 This is a set of experiments trying to reproduce some of the experiments in his awesome [nano-causal-interventions](https://github.com/aryamanarora/nano-causal-interventions) repository.

-### `If the cost is between X and Y.ipynb`
-(**Distributed Alignment Tutorial**) This is a tutorial reproducing one of the main experiments in [the Boundless DAS paper](https://arxiv.org/abs/2305.08809).
-Different from the first tutorial, this one involves trainable interventions that actively search for alignments with model internals.

 ### `Hook with new model and intervention types.ipynb`
 (**Intervention Tutorial**) This is a tutorial on integrating new model types with this library as well as customized interventions.
 We try to add `flan_t5` as well as a simple additive intervention.
 This tutorial covers a simple experiment as in `The capital of Spain is.ipynb`.

+### `Adding activations to any stream.ipynb`
+(**Intervention Tutorial**) Besides interchange intervention, you can also add any customized activations to a particular stream in transformer.
+This is a tutorial adding a word embedding to different streams and make the model predict different things.

+### `Intervened language generation.ipynb`
+(**Intervention Tutorial**) This is a tutorial on how to intervene the TinyStories-33M model to change its story generation.
+Different from other tutorials, this is a multi-token language generation, closer to other real-world use cases.

+### `If the cost is between X and Y.ipynb`
+(**Distributed Alignment Tutorial**) This is a tutorial reproducing one of the main experiments in [the Boundless DAS paper](https://arxiv.org/abs/2305.08809).
+Different from the first tutorial, this one involves trainable interventions that actively search for alignments with model internals.

 ## System Requirements